MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 When you publish a rule, you can set the status to either **Active** or **Inactive**.

-- If a rule is active, it affects real-time production traffic, and all events of this type are evaluated against the rule.
+- If a rule is active, it affects real-time production traffic, and all events are evaluated against the rule.
 - If a rule is inactive, it doesn't affect production traffic.

 When you edit a previously published rule, the rule is saved with a status of either **Active (with Draft)** or **Inactive (with Draft)**, depending on the status of the published rule.